HNUHPC/DeepThinking/content/authors/ningqiao/_index.md

   - Master
 ---

-Lei Yin is a third-year undergraduate student at Hunan University and a member of CYCLE.
-His research areas of interest are deep learning and Triton compilation optimization and language extension.
+Qiao Ning is information science and engineering college of Hunan University members, graduate student in grade one.
+Her research interest is data compression.